This is the protest you will never see here. I never saw it on the news or heard about it:

 Argentina has imposed restrictions of many kinds in acquiring identity documents.

-Read these.
+Read this.
 It will open your eyes.
 Once our freedom is gone, how will we get it back?

 Copyright 2018 Joyce Bowen